Puyi — The Last Emperor of Qing Dynasty and Witness of the History

 Destruction of Mausoleums of Empire Qing's Monarchs

 After Puyi was expelled from his royal palace, ROC ended long-term fights among warlords and organized a united government.

 On the other side, Puyi was trying everything to restore his empire and its glory.

 However, general Sun Dianying (1889 — 1947) led his army to open Qing's late emperors' graves and took away countless treasures.

-Qianlong Emperor and Empress Dowager Cixi, the two most luxurious monarchs of Qing, had their fancy royal mausoleums ransacked and their skeletons dragged outside of their coffins.
+Qianlong Emperor and Empress Dowager Cixi, Qing's two most luxurious monarchs, had their fancy royal mausoleums ransacked and their skeletons dragged outside their coffins.

 Puyi and his loyal "officials" were quite angry and sad; they tried to appeal to the ROC's government.

-In some gossip, Sun Dianying bribed many superior officials of the ROC, using the treasures that he stole from these mausoleums.
+In some gossip, Sun Dianying bribed many superior officials of the ROC, using the treasures he stole from these mausoleums.